ansys/scade-apitools/doc/source/contributing.rst

 ^^^^^^^^^^^^^^^
 If required, from the command line, you can call style commands like `black`_, `isort`_, and `flake8`_.
 You can also call unit testing commands like `pytest`_.
-However, running these commands do not guarantee that your project is being tested in an isolated environment, which is the reason why tools like ``tox`` exist.
+However, running these commands does not guarantee that your project is being tested in an isolated environment, which is the reason why tools like ``tox`` exist.

 Use ``pre-commit``